LouisJackman/language-x/README.md

 * Items declare rigid, static program structure.
 * Expressions express computations and are obviously Turing complete.
-* Items can contain expressions, i.e. a method item containing a method body with expressions.
+* Items can contain expressions, i.e. a method item heading a method body that contains expressions.
 * Expressions cannot contain items, with one exception: let bindings within lambdas expressions.
 * Grouped expressions with parentheses are not allowed at the top-level of an expression, only as subexpressions within larger expressions.
 This allows Sylan to parse separate expressions unambiguously without error prone constructs like JavaScript's automatic semicolon insertion.
-This fixes the problem of a grouped expression being ambiguously either an invocation of a function on the previous line or a new grouped expression.
+This fixes the problem of a grouped expression being ambiguously either an invocation of an invocable on the previous line or a new grouped expression.
 * Unary operators are the only whitespace sensitive token in Sylan, being interpreted as binary with trailing whitespace and unary otherwise.
 This was inspired by the approach taken by Ruby to solve the same problem, a language